moritzscheckenbach/KI_Training_Pipeline/README.md

 - Optimizer
 - Freezing Strategies

-For further changes please make sure not to break anything and test your work extensively.
-**Note** that the Pipeline internally works in COCO-Format, other formats like YOLO or Pascal (to be implemented) are transformed into the COCO-Format.
+**Note** that the Pipeline internally works in COCO-Format, other formats like YOLO or Pascal are transformed into the COCO-Format.
 For the exact composition of the data consult the [Dataloader directory](#dataloader-directories).
 Later when giving the images and targets to the model, the targets are transformed in XYXY Pytorch convention.
 The Predicitons of the model are then transformed back into the COCO-Format.

 ### Internal Pipeline Structure